jsalazarf27/cordova-diagnostic-plugin/README.md

 ### Android API 23

-This plugin supports Api 23, if you arte using with that  you will not need to add any permission to the permission list, if you are using in a lower api version you will need to add the necessary permission to to the permissions list, when you are installing the plugin.
+This plugin supports Api 23, if you are using with that  you will not need to add any permission to the permission list, if you are using in a lower api version you will need to add the necessary permission to to the permissions list, when you are installing the plugin.

 # Installation